 By creating an automation rule, you can have ShipStation automatically apply this setting to orders when they import (making you a more efficient shipper!).
 You can apply the rule to all of your orders, or a specific subset of orders, based on the criteria of the rule.

 For example, if you do a lot of International shipping, you may want to restrict this to domestic shipments only, as ShipStation only supports domestic return labels.
-Simply visit Account Settings (the gear icon in the top right) > Automation > Automation Rules, and then Create a Rule to get started.
+Simply visit Account Settings (the wrench icon in the top right) > Automation > Automation Rules, and then Create a Rule to get started.
 Your rule might look something like this: